-There are 12 public and private institutions in North Carolina that offer master of school counseling.
+There are 15 school counseling graduate programs offered by public and private institutions in North Carolina; 12 are on campus and 3 are fully online.
+Flagship state schools like the University of North Carolina at Chapel Hill and Appalachian State University offer rigorous coursework and affordable tuition.
+There are also several prestigious private schools that offer esteemed school counseling programs, like Gardner Webb University and Wake Forest University.
 Most programs are 60 credit hours and provide the coursework and internship experiences required to earn a school counseling license.
-On campus programs provide the opportunity to learn and practice in the same community, and provide the potential to work with faculty on research or practicum experiences.
 Keep reading to learn more about the programs available and to find the best fit for you.

 Appalachian State University